scijs/ndarray-fft/README.md

 `x` and `y` are transformed in place.

 **Note** This code is fastest when the components of the shapes arrays are all powers of two.
 For non-power of two shapes, Bluestein's fft is used which is somewhat slower.
-Also note that this code clobbers [scratch](https://github.com/mikolalysenko/scratch) memory.

 # Credits
 (c) 2013 Mikola Lysenko.
 MIT License.